Goodyera rubicunda

-Goodyera rubicunda, commonly known as the giant jewel orchid, is a species of orchid that is native to parts of India, Asia, Southeast Asia, New Guinea, Queensland and some Pacific Islands where it grows in damp forest and rainforest.
+Goodyera rubicunda, commonly known as the giant jewel orchid, is a species of orchid that is native to parts of India, Asia, Southeast Asia, New Guinea, Queensland (Australia) and some Pacific Islands where it grows in damp forest and rainforest.
 It has between three and six large, egg-shaped leaves and up to ten dull pink and white resupinate flowers that are hairy on the outside.

 Description

 Goodyera rubicunda is a tuberous, perennial herb with between three and six dark green leaves, 60-120 mm long and 30-50 mm wide, sometimes with a reddish tinge.
 Between ten and twenty resupinate, dull pink and white flowers, 6-8 mm long and 7-10 mm wide are borne on a brittle flowering stem 200-350 mm tall.
 The dorsal sepal is 8-10 mm long, about 3 mm wide and forms a hood over the column.
 The lateral sepals are 8-10 mm long, about 4 mm wide, curved and spread apart from each other.
 The petals are 7-8 mm long, about 3 mm wide and almost translucent.
 The labellum is white or cream-coloured, 7-9 mm long, 6-7 mm wide with inward-pointing hairs on the inside.
 Flowering occurs from September to October in Australia.